Storyblok Raises $80M Series C - Read News

 }

-You can now create multiple global components and reuse them in other places like that.
-Using that method for components you have on every site is something we would not recommend – we would recommend loading them once, storing them, and reusing them from there.
-A good example of that would be Header and Footer which can be on every page, and you would be better off sending one additional request once rather them having the whole content included on every request.
+You can now create multiple global components and reference them in other stories.
+Importantly, using this approach for components or sections that exist on every page (such as a header or footer) is something we would not recommend.
+Instead, we would recommend loading them once, storing them, and reusing them from there.
+This approach of sending one additional request once rather than having such sections included in every API response is much more efficient.